dymmond/edgy/docs/migrations/migrations.md

 ### With server_default

-This is a bit more work and requires a supported field (all single-column fields and some multiple-columns fields like CompositeField).
-It works like follows:
+This is a bit more work and requires a supported field (all single-column fields and some multiple-column fields like CompositeField).
+It works as follows:

-Add a column with a server_default which is used by the migrations, then create the migration and migrate then remove the server_default and make another migration.
+1. Add a column with a server_default which is used by the migrations.
+2. Create the migration and migrate.
+3. Remove the server_default and create another migration.

-Here an basic example:
+Here is a basic example:

 1. Create the field with a server_default
     ``` python